ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/busco/busco.md

 Finally we can generate the canonical BUSCO plot using a script that comes with the BUSCO package.
 However we need to install the ggplot2 package in R first.

-Start R and run (answer yes to install the package to your personal library):
+Start R and run the following:

+(answer yes to install the package to your personal library)

 ```R
 install.packages("ggplot2")